dylan-sloan/MovieSafe/README.md

 # MovieSafe

 You know those movies that you've been meaning to watch for years?
 What if I told you there was an easier way to keep track of them.
-You may have them on the notes app on your phone, but MovieSafe is here to be a much better way to keep track of them.
+You may have them on the notes app on your phone, but MovieSafe intends to be a much better way to keep track of them.

-MovieSafe is an app designed to improve the movie tracking experience.
+MovieSafe is an app designed with React to improve the movie tracking experience.
 More features are currently in development, this is an early release.

 ## Features